-Black mold, also known as Stachybotrys chartarum, is a type of fungus that can grow in damp environments.
+Black mold, also known as Stachybotrys chartarum, is a fungus that can grow in damp environments.
 It is typically black or dark green in color and has a slimy texture.
 Black mold thrives in areas with high humidity and moisture, such as bathrooms, basements, and kitchens.

 Exposure to black mold can lead to various health problems, including respiratory issues, allergic reactions, and skin irritation.
 Long-term exposure to black mold can cause serious health issues, such as neurological problems and even death.
+It's also known to cause gastrointestinal issues, which can become uncomfortable.

 Do you still think mold is not dangerous?
 If it's not dangerous, why has the US government developed biological warfare agents from black mold?
 A quick look at aspergillious disease may change your mind.